benaiah-ke/sendglobal/README.md

 ## Set up
 - Run npm install to install dependencies
 - Run json-server --watch db.json to start the json server
+- Use npx json-server --watch db.json if you get the error 'json-server: command not found'

 ## Usage
 Open index.html on a browser